 Students are strongly encouraged to work with their faculty mentor on their proposal, attend a Proposal Writing Workshop run by the URO (dates available on our main page,) and to meet with the Undergraduate Research Office Director or Associate/Assistant Directors at least once prior to submitting a SURG or SURG/CW proposal to review a draft.

 Proposals are read and evaluated by a selection committee of faculty and staff representing all the colleges on campus.
 Four members of the committee will read each proposal, but only one of the readers will have some expertise generally in the field.
 Students should target their proposals to a broader audience so that all readers can understand the research question, where it fits in the field, and the significance of the research.

 Students and their mentors are notified of the committee's decisions, by e-mail, within a month of the SURG deadline.
 If a proposal is not funded, we try to give appropriate feedback so that the student can learn from the process.
 The committee may also request clarification of a proposal before making a funding decision.

 Disbursement of Funds:

-If you have any questions about these expectations or anything else about the SURG or SURG/CW programs, please feel free to contact the Director of the Undergraduate Research Office, Stephanie Wallach, Assistant Director, Richelle Bernazzoli, or Assistant Director Brittany Allison; or call 8-5702.
+If you have any questions about these expectations or anything else about the SURG or SURG/CW programs, please feel free to contact the Director of the Undergraduate Research Office, Stephanie Wallach, Associate Director, Richelle Bernazzoli, or Assistant Director Brittany Allison; or call 8-5702.